dc35956/gk7102-hack/README.md

 ### Date and time

-Camera loses the data and time setting when it loses power.
+Camera loses the date and time setting when it loses power.
 The time is updated from a remote server.

 You can set your date and time manualy by `date --set`
 ```